• Skip to primary navigation

 Home » Recipes » Soul Food Classics

-overhead view of slice of cake on a small white plate by a fork and the rest of the cake
+Slice of pound cake on small white plate by a fork with the rest of the cake in the background.

-close up side view of finished cake topped with icing on white plate
+Close up front view of pound cake topped with glaze on white plate.

-If you love dessert recipes with citrus flavor, definitely try my recipes for 7 Up Pound Cake, Lemonade Pie, and Lemon Bars.
+If you love dessert recipes with citrus flavor, definitely try my recipes for 7 Up Pound Cake, Lemonade Pie, and Lemon Loaf.

-slice of sun drop cake on a small white plate by a fork and the rest of the cake
+Overhead view of slice of cake on white plate by a fork with the rest of the cake in the background.

 Adding soda to pound cake is nothing new.
 It adds a nice dose of acid to the cake to give the cake a great texture that makes it moist and flavorful.